Live Bumblebee Colonies - Available To Order Now For Spring & Summer 2026 (Select Your Preferred Delivery Date)

 Enjoy Live Bumblebees In Your Garden

-Dragonfli's Bumblebee colonies have been updated this year and are now available as Natupol Smart Colonies.
+Dragonfli's Bumblebee colonies have recently been updated and are now available as Natupol Smart Colonies.
 These colonies appear physically smaller than the previous Beepol colonies, which were of commercial sizing, but are now more suited for hobby and garden use.

 • A Queen Bee